Bob Della Serra: Professional wrestling career

-Della Serra born in Montreal made hsi wrestling debut in 1972 for Grand Prix in Montreal.
+Della Serra, born in Montreal, made his wrestling debut in 1972 for Grand Prix in Montreal.
 In 1974, he worked for Eastern Sports Association in Nova Scotia and New Brunswick.

 In 1976, he made his debut in Japan as the masked UFO for International Wrestling Enterprise.
 He worked there until 1979.

 In 1981, he worked in Switzerland and in Germany for Catch Wrestling Association.

-Then in 1982 he teamed up with Don Kent (wrestler) as the Fabulous Kangaroos, who Della Serra took changed his name to "Johnny Heffernan" (or "Bobby Heffernan" at times) - a storyline cousin of Roy Heffernan.
-The team ended Terry and Dory Funk Jr.'s year and a half run with the WWC World Tag Team championship on 1 May 1982.
+Then in 1982 he teamed up with Don Kent (wrestler) as the Fabulous Kangaroos, where Della Serra took changed his name to "Johnny Heffernan" (or "Bobby Heffernan" at times) - a storyline cousin of Roy Heffernan.
+The team ended Terry and Dory Funk Jr.'s year and a half run with the WWC World Tag Team championship on May 1, 1982.
 Kent and Heffernan held the gold for less than two months before losing the WWC World Tag Team titles to Invader I and Pierre Martel.
-After the tour in Puerto Rico, Kent and Heffernan worked for Championship Wrestling from Florida (CWF).
-On 5 January 1983, the Kangaroos defeated Barry Windham and Ron Bass to win the NWA Florida Global Tag Team Championship.
-They held the titles four times between January and 13 April 1983, losing to and winning titles from such teams as Terry Allen and Scott McGhee, Terry Allen and The Midnight Rider, and Terry Allen and Brad Armstrong.
+After a tour in Puerto Rico, Kent and Heffernan worked for Championship Wrestling from Florida (CWF).
+On January 5, 1983, the Kangaroos defeated Barry Windham and Ron Bass to win the NWA Florida Global Tag Team Championship.
+They held the titles four times between January and April 13, 1983, losing to and winning titles from such teams as Terry Allen and Scott McGhee, Terry Allen and The Midnight Rider, and Terry Allen and Brad Armstrong.

 In 1983, he debuted for Montreal's Lutte Internationale where he became a household name.
 He teamed up with his brother Rocky Della Serra.
 In 1984, he worked in Japan's Universal Wrestling Federation (Japan) as The UFO and sometimes teamed with Rocky.

 In 1985, he worked for New Japan Pro Wrestling as Karl Steiner (no relation/reference to the Steiner Brothers).
-Also worked for Portland Wrestling form 1985 to 1986.
+Also worked for Portland Wrestling from 1985 to 1986.

-In 1987, Lutte Internationale folded and returned to Nova Scotia until 1988 where he retired from wrestling.
+In 1987, Lutte Internationale folded and Della Serra returned to Nova Scotia until 1988 where he retired from wrestling.